2nd to Only the Flu

 Norovirus ~ Nutrition News

-Public still confused about easily communicable virus
+The public is still confused about this easily communicable virus.

 Cruise industry executives tell us that they're still shaking their heads over general confusion about the easily communicable virus.